Kasumi Ishikawa

-Kasumi Ishikawa (石川 佳純, Ishikawa Kasumi) (born 23 February 1993) is a Japanese table tennis player.
+Kasumi Ishikawa (石川 佳純, Ishikawa Kasumi) (born 23 February 1993) is a retired Japanese table tennis player.
 A regular member of the Japanese national team, she won a silver medal at the 2012 Summer Olympics, a bronze at the 2016 Summer Olympics, and a silver medal at the 2020 Summer Olympics, in Women's team.

 She is a left-handed inverted rubber shakehand player who primarily uses speedy top-spins and loops in offensive play.

 Biography

 Kasumi Ishikawa's entire family, which consists of her father, mother, and younger sister, play or used to play competitive table tennis.
 She has a younger sister, Rira, who was also a professional table tennis player, while her mother Kumi Ishikawa is her current coach.

 Upon graduation from Hirakawa Primary School in Yamaguchi, Ishikawa wrote in the yearbook of her dream to play in the Olympics.
 She first got public attention when she managed to defeat high school and even university students much older than her in her first ever All Japan Table Tennis Championships.
 Since 2007, she has won the All Japan Table Tennis Championships – female junior division; four years in a row.
 She was also nicknamed Ai-Chan II, a comparison to fellow athlete Ai Fukuhara, who also started playing table tennis at a young age.
 She models her underspin serve after Fukuhara.

 Her talent for table tennis was due partly to her parents, both former players, who gave Ishikawa special training since she was young.
 Her mother, Kumi Ishikawa, had played at the national level.
 In the autumn of her first year of primary school, a special practice area in their house was erected to help her train more rigorously.
 After graduating from primary school, Ishikawa decided to live away from home and devote herself to table tennis.
 She entered Shitennoji Habikigaoka Middle School, and then Shitennoji High School in Osaka Prefecture.
 She practiced with all-Japan-Class players until late at night including holidays.
 Her aggressive attacking style coupled with formidable speed were developed there.
 She began working towards the Olympics and played in international tournaments representing her club; ZEN-NOH, Japan.

-She competed at the 2009 World Table Tennis Championships, reaching the quarter final of the singles competition.
+She competed at the 2009 World Table Tennis Championships, reaching the quarter-final of the singles competition.
 In 2011, she won the national singles title at the age of 17.
 She quickly rose through the world rankings in recent years and managed to secure a place to compete at the London 2012 Olympics.
 She is currently ranked 6th in the ITTF women's world ranking as of July 2012 but has achieved ranking as high as 5th.
 She is now the best female table tennis player in Japan after managing to overtake Ai Fukuhara in rankings.